SMVRT Legal blog

 1. Intellectual Property (IP) Ownership

-The IP clause in an MSA agreement defines who owns the work product.
-For clients, this ensures they control the deliverables they paid for.
-For vendors, it protects pre-existing tools and methodologies.
-Look for these sub-points:
+The Intellectual Property clause in an MSA agreement determines who ultimately owns the work product — and sometimes, more than just the work product.
+For clients, this ensures control of paid deliverables.
+For vendors, it protects pre-existing tools, frameworks, and proprietary methodologies.
+Review this section carefully for:

 • Assignment vs License: Clients often want full assignment; vendors may prefer granting a license.
 The wording in your MSA agreement determines long-term control.